Back to Blog

 Are spikeless golf shoes OK on wet grass?

 Yes, with reasonable conditions.
 Modern spikeless outsoles with multi-directional nub patterns handle light morning dew, damp fairways, and moderate wet conditions without significant slippage.
-Where they underperform compared to spiked shoes is on saturated, muddy ground or steep wet terrain — in those conditions, a spiked shoe like the Adidas ZG23 Vent is the safer pick.
-If your home course drains well and you’re not playing in heavy rain, a quality spikeless shoe like the PUMA NXT Pro handles wet conditions more than adequately.
+Where they underperform compared to spiked shoes is on saturated, muddy ground or steep wet terrain.
+If your home course drains well and you’re not playing in heavy rain, a quality spikeless shoe like the PUMA Ignite NXT Pro handles wet conditions more than adequately.

 Can I wear golf shoes off the course?